E-RIHS/access-ds/README.md

 For fast development, a MongoDB docker-compose script is provided.
 Do not use this in a production environment (or at the very least, change the password!).

 Launching this docker-compose script will automatically fetch the required docker containers and run them.
-Please note in Ubuntu 22.04 the docker-compose command needs to be run as root or using the sudo command prefic as shown.
+Please note in Ubuntu 22.04 the docker-compose command needs to be run as root or using the sudo command prefix as shown.

 ```shell
 cd mongo_container